 So visiting Bangkok in November or January, when the weather is cooler, but there’s still not as many visitors as in December, makes those months a great time to visit.

-Favorite Side trip Away from Bangkok City?
+Favorite Getaway from Bangkok

 One thing I can’t get enough of in Thailand is the abundance of fresh tropical fruit.
 I eat a lot of fruit!
 During the main fruit season, between April and July, I like to go to Suan Supatra Land fruit plantation.
 Not only can you see the fruit trees and see how each fruit grows, but you can eat as much fruit as you want!